rui314/mold/README.md

 productivity by minimizing build time, particularly in rapid debug-edit-rebuild cycles.

-Here is a performance comparison of GNU gold, LLVM lld, and mold when linking final debuginfo-enabled executables for major large programs on a simulated 16-core, 32-thread machine.
+Here is a performance comparison of GNU ld, GNU gold, LLVM lld, and mold when linking final debuginfo-enabled executables for major large programs on a simulated 16-core, 32-thread machine.

 ![Link speed comparison](docs/chart.svg)